Diagnostic Hearing Test in Perth

 Reporting to Your Doctor (As required)

 If your test results indicate that there is some underlying ear or health condition that should be investigated we will forward the test results and a written report letter describing the results and indicating why further investigation is likely required.
-This is done in a timely manner within 3 days of the completing the testing This may often be a necessary first step that should be cleared before hearing aids are fitted.
-Although sometimes this can occur as a parallel process.
+This is done in a timely manner within 3 days of completing the testing.
+This may often be a necessary first step that should be cleared before hearing aids are fitted, although sometimes this can occur as a parallel process.

 Why is a diagnostic hearing test so important?

 Audiology is considered a para-medical field where we are required to work in alliance with your other health care providers.
 We follow best practice protocol in all our hearing tests.

 If there are any red flags that appear as a result of completing your battery of hearing tests our Audiologists will advise you as to whether referral to your G.P. is recommended and whether your G.P. is likely to refer you to see an Ear Nose and Throat Specialist (ENT or Otolaryngologist).

 There can be numerous reasons the test results may require further investigation.
 For example; An unexplained sensori-neural asymmetrical hearing loss can be due to an acoustic neuroma (a slow growing tumour) on the Auditory nerve.
 Or there may be a fungal infection in the external ear canal.
 If such conditions are not picked up and referred on for appropriate treatment there can be a whole host of longer term consequences to your ear health, hearing and overall health.

 Following best practice protocol

 Any good Audiologist that follows best practice protocol will know what indicators warrant further investigation.
 For example, an unexplained sensori-neural asymmetry of 10dB HL at two adjacent frequencies or 15dB at one frequency is enough to trigger the need for Specialist investigation.
 Especially in the presence of other symptoms such as tinnitus or vertigo.